THREE AMUSING ESSAYS FROM GEORGE ORWELL

 Orwell has been known to the common man for works that invoke thought about governing systems, politics, language, antisemitism, nationalism, and war.
 He writes frankly and straightforwardly about his chosen subject, whether in the form of a novel or an essay.
 The simple diction of the narrative-style essays, however, does not take away from Orwell’s power of elucidation and on-point communication.
 His writing is embellished with everyman metaphors, giving an indication of a profound understanding and love for his local culture.

-However, today’s focus is not Orwell’s literary essays, but rather those whose subjects I personally found intriguing and amusing.
-(A tiny thing to note: this is not to say that these subjects are inconsequential, or treated in an amusing manner by Orwell.
+However, today’s focus is not on Orwell’s literary essays, but rather on those whose subjects I personally found intriguing and amusing.
+(A tiny thing to note: this is not to say that these subjects are inconsequential, or treated amusingly by Orwell.
 I’m not particularly focusing on authorial intentions here.)

 A Collection of the Three Amusing Essays by George Orwell